automl/auto-sklearn/CONTRIBUTING.md

     ```
     *   If you're only exposure to using pip is `pip install package_name` then this might be a bit confusing.
     *   If we type `pip install -e .` (notice the 'dot'), this tells `pip` to install a package located here, in this directory, `.`.
-        The `-e` flag indicates that it should be editable, meaning you will not have to run `pip install .` every time you make a change and want to tryit.
+        The `-e` flag indicates that it should be editable, meaning you will not have to run `pip install .` every time you make a change and want to try it.
     *   Finally the `[test,examples,doc]` tells `pip` that there's some extra optional dependencies that we want to install.
-        These are dependancies used in development but ones that are not required to actually run autosklearn itself.
+        These are dependencies used in development but ones that are not required to actually run auto-sklearn itself.
         You can check out what these are in the `setup.py` file.
     *   If you're new to virtual environments, after performing all this, it's a great time to check out what actually exists in the `my-virtual-env` folder.